 Your residential facility will utilize the treatment options that are most beneficial to you, including behavioral therapies, medications (if necessary), and other options in order to treat your addition and your mental illness at the same time.

 How Can I Find Dual-Diagnosis Treatment?

 We can help you find rehab centers that will provide safe, all-encompassing treatment for your multiple diagnoses.
-Call 800-836-4134 today to discuss your options and to find the best program for your needs.
+Call 800-836-4134 Who Answers? today to discuss your options and to find the best program for your needs.